 Publications from The Chicago Tribune to Booklist have included her Kris Nelscott mystery novels in their top-ten-best mystery novels of the year.
 The Nelscott books have received nominations for almost every award in the mystery field, including the best novel Edgar Award, and the Shamus Award.
 She writes goofy romance and light mystery novels as award-winner Kristine Grayson.
 She has retired a host of other pen names which she took only for her traditional publishers, and republished the books under her Rusch name.

-She lives and occasionally sleeps in Oregon.
+She lives and occasionally sleeps in Las Vegas.